Best Cash Loans in Armenia in 2026: Ranking by Effective Interest Rate

 Can a non-resident apply for a loan?

 Yes.
-Certain loan products are available to non-residents, in particular at Fast Bank and AMIO Bank.
+Certain loan products are available to non-residents, in particular at Fast Bank.

 Is early repayment allowed?